The Exponential Agency · Workbook edition

 One-hour decision · ongoing development · CEO + HR

-Identify the people who, during Move 04, translated an ambiguous outcome into a checkable rule.
-The skill is rare and currently invisible on most org charts.
+Target writer — the person who, during Move 04, translated an ambiguous outcome into a checkable rule.
+Rare skill, invisible on most org charts.
+Name the role, promote them visibly, pay them.

 What you are testing for